RNNCCL/altcoin_max_price_prediction/README.md

 #### Q1) Why didn't you use RNN(Recurrent neural network) for sequantial data?

-RNN can predict the value "right after" input data well.
+RNN can predict the sequential value "right after" input sequential value well.
 But in this case, it needs to predict around 360 steps (6 hours -> 360 mins) and calculate max price and max reach time index.
 So I would say it is hard to predict.

 But if I use ANN(artificial neural network) then the model just needs to predict only two output - max time index and max price.
 So it means ANN model is easier to reach higher accuracy than RNN model in this case.
 That's why I used ANN.